JamesSeo/3d-model/README.md

 # 3d-model
-3d printer data model stl, freecad
+3d printer data model stl
+These files are modeled with freecad